 Your Power Macintosh can display and use video images from a variety of sources.
 To view video on your monitor, you connect video equipment to the video input port on the computer.
+To display or record the computer's output on videotape, you connect video equipment to the video output port.

-Your Macintosh can work with two video formats:
+Your Macintosh can work with two major video formats: